Chicago Cubs: 5 Big Questions They Must Answer to Get to the Playoffs

 This year's Cubs team hasn't been the same runaway freight train we saw during the regular season last year when they won 103 games and finished with a 17.5-game lead in the NL Central standings.

-But before they punch their ticket to October, some questions need to be answered.
+Before they punch their ticket to October, though, some questions need to be answered.

 How Will Playing Time Be Distributed When Addison Russell Returns?